-7. Compensated Absences
+8. Compensated Absences

 The government records all accumulated unused vacation and sick leave benefits.
-Vacation pay which may accumulate up to 240 hours, is payable upon resignation, retirement or death.
+Vacation pay, which may accumulate up to 240 hours, is payable upon resignation, retirement or death.
 Sick leave may accumulate up to 1,320 hours.
 Fifty percent of outstanding sick leave to a maximum of 360 hours is payable upon resignation, retirement or death.

-8. Long-term Obligations
+9. Long-term Obligations

-In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net assets.
+In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, businesstype activities, or proprietary fund type statement of net assets.
 Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the straight-line interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.

-9. Fund Equity
+10. Fund Equity